U.S. President George Bush is meeting with finance officials from the world's

 top economic powers at the White House Saturday to discuss the financial crisis

 that has sent stock indexes plunging around the world.

-international finance institutions will be joining the G7 finance ministers at
+The heads of international finance institutions will be joining the G7 finance ministers at the meeting.

 Some information for this report was provided by AFP and